giantswarm/docs/src/content/ui-api/observability/prometheus/disable-monitoring/index.md

 ## Why would I like to disable monitoring?

 You might create clusters where you do not need support from our operations team, for instance because you might just want to try something new for a while, or you are running a playground cluster where you know what you are doing.
-You might as well have storage constraints and therefore would like to turn monitoring off.
+You may also have storage constraints and therefore would like to turn monitoring off.

 ## What does disabling monitoring involve?